47rooks/twowindows/README.md

 lime: [8.0.0]
 openfl: [9.2.0]

 It uses the technique of rendering to a camera which is off-screen and then copying its canvas to a Bitmap on the second window.
+Note that this will only really have any hope of working on sys targets.
+It certainly won't work in a browser.